AmanKumarSinhaGitHub/React-Js-Full-Course/README.md

-# Digital Clock
+# Timer

-Make a digital CLOCK Component using useEffect Hook.
-We need to only update the time Upto seconds in it.
-HH:MM:SS format can be used.
-Can you make it send a Console.log at end of every minute ?
+Implement a simple TIMER that displays the elapsed time since the start button was pressed, and it can be stopped and reset.
+Like a stopwatch.

 ## UseEffect Snippet